midonet/midonet/docs/vxgw_service.md

 within the MidoNet API for practical reasons until the MidoNet Cluster is deployed independently.
 By default, MidoNet APIs do not run the service.
-Enabling it requires a change in the web.xml configuration file, look for the `midobrain-vxgw_enabled` property and set it to true.
+Enabling it requires a change in the web.xml configuration file, look for the `midocluster-vxgw_enabled` property and set it to true.

-This service is modelled as an ordinary Guice service at org.midonet.brain.services.vxgw.VxlanGatewayHA.scala.
+This service is modelled as an ordinary Guice service at org.midonet.cluster.services.vxgw.VxlanGatewayHA.scala.
 This simply takes care of orchestrating two auxiliary processes:

 - The VtepController class implements the functionality required to open